MicrosoftDocs/powerapps-docs/articles/export-import-packages.md

 ## Resource types
 The development process can involve changes to many types of resources.
 For example, if you update an app, you might add, remove, or update several entities or connections.
 Changes to most, if not all, resource types can be moved across environments.
 The following sections describe the types of resources that you can move.

-### Entities, pick lists, and translation sets
+### Entities, picklists, and translation sets
-You can export and import entities, pick lists, and translation sets as follows:
+You can export and import entities, picklists, and translation sets as follows:

 + **Standard entities** – Customizations are moved across environments.
 (You can't modify the out-of-box fields of standard entities.)
 + **Custom entities** – Custom entities are moved across environments.